 WordPress sites are attacked by hackers every day.
 Many sites fall prey to hackers simply because they’re not secure enough.
 They don’t have enough to protect them.
 Some only have simple protection that hackers have little trouble getting around.
 Many sites have weak passwords, obsolete software with security holes, and plugin vulnerabilities.
 According to iThemes, an average of 30,000 new sites are hacked per day.

 Website security is not something you want to play around with.
 A website with weak security can do a lot of damage to your business, reputation, and your readers and customers.
 To protect your site from hackers, it’s best to plug up the holes, strengthen your site against specific types of attacks, and strengthen user credentials. iThemes Security plugin does that and more.
-In fact, it’s one of the most comprehensive and feature-rich security plugins available.
+In fact, it’s one of the most comprehensive and feature-rich security plugins available, which is why we featured it in our list of the best WordPress security plugins.
 It’s available in both a free and premium edition.
 Let’s take a look, shall we?

 iThemes Security touts itself as the #1 security plugin for WordPress.
 Big claim, but with over 30 features to protect your site, iThemes puts its money where its mouth is.
 And users agree, giving it a rating of 4.7 out of 5 with downloads approaching 4 million.